vkoul/Training-DataAnalytics/README.md

 1. **[What is R?](https://www.youtube.com/watch?v=XcBLEVknqvY)** : A very good introductory video on R.

 2. **[Why Use R? - R Tidyverse Reporting and Analytics for Excel Users](https://www.youtube.com/watch?v=jn_3N_o2d6Q)**

+3. **[Data Analysis Screencasts](https://www.youtube.com/watch?v=nx5yhXAQLxw&list=PLnH3UnphKJdvbQsOFoFcTrbn18I_NBvW3)** : [David Robinson](http://varianceexplained.org/) is a Data Scientest at Datacamp and does a weekly #TidyTuesday Screencast.
+You can do it along with him, very good exercise in Data Analysis using R.

 </details>